 Resources on De-Stigmatizing Language & Imagery

-Language and visual representation matters, and research shows that stigmatizing language/visual representation contributes to barriers for people experiencing substance use disorder to access services.
-The following resources provide information about moving towards bias-free language/imagery and discuss ongoing shifts as these topics relate to substance use disorder.
+Language and images matter, and research shows that stigmatizing language/images contributes to barriers for people experiencing substance use disorder to access services.
+The following resources provide information about moving towards de-stigmatizing language/imagery and discuss ongoing shifts as these topics relate to substance use disorder.

 JEAP-Produced Resources